kreuzwerker/terraform-provider-docker/docs/resources/image.md

 ### Build

 You can also use the resource to build an image.
-By default the build block is using the old legacy docker build.
-In order to use a buildx builder, please read the section below
+If you want to use a buildx builder with all of its features, please read the section below.

 -> **Note**: The default timeout for the building is 20 minutes.
 If you need to increase this, you can use [operation timeouts](https://developer.hashicorp.com/terraform/language/resources/syntax#operation-timeouts).